red-panda-ci/jenkins-pipeline-library/README.md

     Both file should be placed in the a repository path, wich is informed with the "signingPath" parameter

-/*
-  Refactor: Put a script with the sign into "ci-scripts"

 ### jplSonarScanner

 Launch SonarQube scanner